michaelandrefraniatte/michaelandrefraniatte/README.md

 • Use: Only personal use is tolerate, and only with the requirements and consents, in all cases copyright laws must be respected.

-• Re: Using undirectly constitute also an infringement to copyrights which is also sanctionned by copyright laws.
+• Re: Using undirectly constitute an infringement to copyrights which is also sanctionned by copyright laws.

+• Owning: No one may own or obtain or use directly or undirectly any publishing of author without the requirements and consents.

+• Sharing: No one may share directly or undirectly any publishing of author with or without the requirements and consents.

+• Exposure: Sharing is strictly prohibited for anyone in any way and in any manner with or without the requirements and consents.

 • Odd: Owning or obtaining publishing of author is a serious mistake not to be made without the requirements and consents.

-• Exposure: Sharing is strictly prohibited for anyone in any way and in any manner with or without the requirements and consents.

-• Sharing: No one may share directly or undirectly any publishing of author with or without the requirements and consents.

-• Owning: No one may own or obtain or use directly or undirectly any publishing of author without the requirements and consents.

 • Aware: Not being aware of the risk incurred against copyright laws is a serious fault and constitute an infringement to copyrights.